Morus Zero Portable Clothes Dryer Review For RV & Travel Use

 Included with the Morus portable dryer is a wire rack that’s used for drying shoes.

-A shoe dryer is a great thing to have in the RV and even at home.
+A shoe dryer is a great thing to have in an RV and even at home.

 The rack sits on two of the drum baffles (the plastic fin things).